diclofenac sodium enteric-coated tablets

 - rash, itching or hives on the skin.

+Many medicines used to treat headache, period pain and other aches and pains contain aspirin or NSAID medicines.
 If you are allergic to aspirin or NSAID medicines and take Diclofenac Sandoz, these symptoms may be severe.

 Do not take this medicine if you have or have had any of the following medical conditions: